1. Life Note – Introduction

 I was a bit disappointed.

-Sure, I didn’t expect a beautiful woman to come (well, the prisons are gender-separated in principle), but at least if someone around the same age came, I could talk to him.
+Sure, I didn’t expect a beautiful woman to come… Well, the prisons were gender-separated in principle, but at least if someone around the same age came, I could talk to him.

-An old man like him cannot bring a ‘change’ that I want.
+An old man like him couldn’t bring a ‘change’ that I had been hoping.

 “I will be in your care from now on.
 Boy”